factcheckingnewbie/Menu_Runner/doc/rust-specific.md

 # Begin: General Code Generation Instructions
 ## CODE GENERATION IMPERATIVES (PRIMARY)
-1. ENSURE all component references are properly synchronized
+1. ENSURE all module references use proper Rust visibility modifiers (pub, pub(crate), etc.)
-2. ENFORCE all templates extending base templates use patterns that exist within the application
+2. ENFORCE all traits implementing base traits use patterns that exist within the crate
-3. IMPLEMENT and REGISTER ALL dependencies BEFORE rendering templates
+3. IMPLEMENT and IMPORT ALL dependencies in Cargo.toml BEFORE using external crates
-4. CHECK all file paths for existence before access attempts
+4. CHECK all file paths using Result<T, E> with proper error handling
-5. MATCH references in templates EXACTLY with the registration patterns
+5. MATCH module paths EXACTLY with the Rust module system patterns
-6. CLOSE all templates properly with no unterminated elements
+6. CLOSE all Slint UI components properly with no unterminated elements
-7. TEST reference generation mentally before implementing references
+7. TEST lifetime parameter generation mentally before implementing references
-8. GENERATE completegot commi  code for ALL files that depend on each other
+8. GENERATE complete code for ALL modules that depend on each other
-9. VERIFY templates extending parent templates are compatible with the block structure of parents
+9. VERIFY traits implementing parent traits are compatible with the trait bounds
-10. IMPLEMENT initialization files in all package directories
+10. IMPLEMENT mod.rs files in all package directories
 11. GENERATE complete files - never partial files
 12. GENERATE report for any file added/removed or changed
-13. When suggest to change files, first look in the files in the repo and compare all dependencies.

 ## RESOURCE MANAGEMENT DIRECTIVES
 1. NEVER use partial file updates instead of complete rewrites